 Of course, dressing for the office temperature is the best way to stay warm.
 For many, the office is a cold place to be even in the summer months, so be sure to keep a sweater at your desk if you are the type who gets cold easily.

-What are your tips for staying warm at work?
-Share them in the comments below!
+Have your own tips for staying warm at work?
+Share them in the comments below and check out this 30 second office tip to learn more!